DXKindustries/lunar-wave-watcher/moontide-proxy/README.md

 GET /api/zip-lookup?zip=<ZIPCODE>
 ```

-This endpoint forwards the request to `https://api.zippopotam.us/us/<ZIPCODE>` and returns the JSON response.
+This endpoint queries the external ZIP service and returns the JSON response.

 ### Example